Lecrapouille/zipper/README.md

 ### Compiling / Installing with CMake (Linux, MacOs, Windows)

-As alternative, you can also build the project using CMake:
+As an alternative, you can also build the project using CMake:

 ```shell
 git clone https://github.com/lecrapouille/zipper.git --recursive